 But it’s not part of the Trump administration’s “America First” campaign against trade pacts.
 A similar proposal to tax small EU motorcycles in 2008 died after vocal motorcyclist resistance.

-Notably, the tariff applies to relatively few motorcycles because most European imports from manufacturers like BMW, Ducati and Moto Guzzi are larger than 500cc.
+Notably, the tariff applies to relatively few motorcycles because most European imports from manufacturers like BMW, Ducati and Moto Guzzi company are larger than 500cc.

 And the affected European manufacturers don’t compete directly with American motorcycle manufacturers.
 Large U.S. companies like Harley-Davidson and Indian Motorcycle don’t make small-size motorcycles.